-CSOs are eligible to develop non-essential economic activities and invest their incomes in idealistic (immaterial) purposes (stipulated in their statutes), without being obliged to pay profit taxes.
-164 The availability of VAT exemptions and the mechanism for VAT refunds under grant programmes are beneficial to CSOs.
+160 This process is regulated by Ordinance 126 of 14 March 2011 of the Government of Georgia on Measures to be Implemented Regarding Grants by Relevant Institutions of the Executive Authority and Legal Entities under Public Law Subject to State Control (in Georgian), beneficial to CSOs.
 Existing legislation allows for the refund of VAT while implementing projects under grants, or exempts CSOs from paying VAT when projects are carried out under grant agreements with donors listed on the Revenue Service's website as 'beneficiaries of tax exemptions'.
-International donors are eligible for such benefits under international agreements between the Georgian government and the country of the donor's residence (for example, such agreements exist between Georgia and the EU and between Georgia and the United States).
-165 In all other cases, when an organisation implements a project https://matsne.gov.ge/ka/document/view/1239471?publication=0.
+International donors are eligible for such benefits under international agreements between the Georgian government and the country of the donor's residence (for example, such agreements exist between Georgia and the EU and between Georgia and the United States).164 In all other cases, when an organisation implements a project using sources other than grants, VAT must be paid.165 In the case of co-financing, VAT shall be deducted only for activities performed outside of the sources received through co-financing.